sap-tutorials/Tutorials/tutorials/s4sdkjs-deploy-application-cloud-foundry/s4sdkjs-deploy-application-cloud-foundry.md

 ---
 title: Deploy Application to Cloud Foundry with SAP Cloud SDK for JavaScript
-description: Deploy an existing application and deploy it to Cloud Foundry in SAP Cloud Platform.
+description: Deploy an existing application and deploy it to Cloud Foundry in SAP Business Technology Platform.
 auto_validation: true
 time: 20
-tags: [ tutorial>beginner, products>sap-cloud-sdk, topic>javascript ]
+tags: [ tutorial>beginner, products>sap-cloud-sdk, programming-tool>javascript ]
 primary_tag: products>sap-cloud-sdk
 ---

 ## Details
 ### You will learn
- - How to deploy your application to Cloud Foundry in SAP Cloud Platform
+ - How to deploy your application to Cloud Foundry in SAP Business Technology Platform
- - How to configure a destination in the SAP Cloud Platform cockpit
+ - How to configure a destination in the SAP Business Technology cockpit
  - How to consume the destination in your application

 ---

 [ACCORDION-BEGIN [Step 1: ](Deploy application to Cloud Foundry)]

->**Note:** If you don't have a [SAP Cloud Platform](https://account.hana.ondemand.com/) account, you need to create one.
+>**Note:** If you don't have a [SAP Business Technology Platform](https://account.hana.ondemand.com/) account, you need to create one.

-In order to deploy our application, we first need to login to `Cloud Foundry` in `SAP Cloud Platform` using the **`cf` CLI**.
+In order to deploy our application, we first need to login to `Cloud Foundry` in `SAP Business Technology Platform` using the **`cf` CLI**.
 First we need to set an `API` endpoint.
 The exact URL of this `API` endpoint depends on the region your `subaccount` is in.
-Open the [SAP Cloud Platform Cockpit](https://account.hana.ondemand.com/) and navigate to the `subaccount` you are planning to deploy your application to.
+Open the [SAP Business Technology Platform Cockpit](https://account.hana.ondemand.com/) and navigate to the `subaccount` you are planning to deploy your application to.
 Click on "Overview" on the left and you can see the URL of the `API` endpoint.

 ![API_Endpoint_in_Subaccount](subaccount_api_endpoint.png)